 Use of the drawdown facility may indeed be a worthy pension planning option as opposed to the purchase of an annuity.
 There is still however the hazard of tax to be considered.
 Any lump sum passed on at death will be taxed at the rate of 55%.

-QROPS: A possible solution
+UK pensions and QROPS: A possible solution

 Although a QROPS vehicle may not be suited to all expats holding UK pensions, it should not be overlooked as a possible solution in their retirement planning.
 The following attributes should be considered: